Home

 Participating Teachers will receive:

-• Science Graduate student 10 hours per week for the entire school year, shared between teams of two teachers
+• Science Graduate student 10 hours per week for the entire school year, shared between teams of teachers

-• $1,333 stipend for their involvement (~120 hours)
+• A modest stipend for their involvement (~120 hours)

 • Substitute coverage to attend workshops